 No. You do not have to elect dual dental coverage in order to have dual medical coverage.
 If dual dental coverage is desired, however, and you have elected dual coverage for your medical plan, then you must also elect dual coverage for your dental plan.

 Yes, a Retiree and/or Spouse/Domestic Partner can enroll in the UEBT Retiree Plan due to loss of other coverage but must provide proof (evidence of other group coverage) and request to re-enroll within 60 days of the loss of other coverage or at the next Open Enrollment.
 If proof of loss of coverage and a request to enroll is not provided within 60 days of losing coverage, or the next Open Enrollment after losing coverage, the Spouse/Domestic Partner will not be able to reenroll in the UEBT Retiree Plan.

 Yes.This does not apply to Self-Pay Retirees.
 For UEBT Retiree plan details please reference your Open Enrollment information or contact the Trust Fund Office.

 Yes, the PPO out-of-pocket maximum is $3,000 per person / $9,000 per family.

-Yes, due to non-duplication of benefits the Indemnity Medicare plan provides limited medical reimbursement.
-You may wish to purchase your own INDIVIDUAL Medicare supplemental program to help offset these claims expenses.
-PLEASE remember the main benefit provided to Medicare Indemnity participants is the Prescription Drug coverage.
-It is VERY important that if you buy your own individual supplemental insurance coverage it MUST NOT have prescription drug (Part D) coverage.
-Members who purchase individual Part D coverage will be dropped from the UEBT prescription drug coverage.
+Yes.
+Due to non-duplication of benefits, the Indemnity Medicare plan provides limited medical reimbursement.
+You may wish to purchase your own INDIVIDUAL Medicare Supplemental plan to help offset these claims expenses.
+Please note that the main benefit provided to Medicare Indemnity participants is the Prescription Drug coverage.
+It is VERY important that if you buy your own individual Medicare Supplemental plan, it MUST NOT have prescription drug (Part D) coverage.
+Members who purchase individual Part D coverage will be dropped from the UEBT Retiree Plan prescription drug coverage.